Skip to main content

 Integration with Cached Workflows

-This tool is particularly valuable in cached workflows where:
+This tool is particularly valuable in cached workflows where you want a dynamically evaluated focused_action check to have permission to end the run:

 "The workflow normally processes an order through multiple steps.
 However,